 Difference between a Freight Forwarder and Broker

-- storage the cargo belonging to the clients at their warehouse (usually all big forwarders have their own warehouses)
+- able to arrange storage for the cargo (usually all big forwarders have their own warehouses)

-- arrange the distribution or “forwarding” of the cargo as per the instructions of their client..
-This could be a regular routing or various routings
+- able to arrange the distribution or “forwarding” of the cargo as per the instructions of their client

-- negotiate freight rates with the shipping line to cover the interest of their clients
+- have the capability to negotiate freight rates with the shipping line

-- book the cargo with the shipping line as per the requirement of the client
+- able to book cargo with the shipping line as per the requirement of the client or under their own contract

-- prepare bills of lading and associated shipping/negotiating documentation (F178, Certificate of Origin, etc)
+- process all relevant shipping documents such as certificates of origin, customs and port documentation, bills of lading and associated shipping/negotiating documentation (Eur1, Certificate of Origin, etc)

-- issue their approved house bill of lading as applicable
+- issue their own approved house bill of lading (HBL) although they are not an NVOCC

 - MAY or MAY NOT also do Customs Clearance